FG2511/MLP_ForFoodPreparation/README.md

-Dataset:
+Dataset description:

+The dataset is composed of 350,551 minutes of data taken during 9 months totally from volunteers living in 8 different homes, using an advanced air quality sensor.

+Each data record contains:  date,  time,  temperature (in ◦C),  relative humidity (in percentage %), PM2.5 (Fine Particulate Matter in μg/m3), TVOC (Total Volatile Organic Compound in ppb), CO2 (Carbon Dioxide in ppm), CO (Carbon Monoxide in ppm), air pressure (in hPa), O3 (Ozone in ppb), NO2 (Nitrogen Dioxide in ppb).

-The dataset contains minute-by-minute data about temperature, humidity, air pressure and different kind of gases, collected by an air quality sensor.
-The raw dataset has been manipulated to add an attribute 'Activity' that can assume the values 'Meal' (class 1) or 'Other' (class 0).
+The raw dataset has been manipulated to add an attribute 'Activity' that can assume values 'Cooking' (class 1) or 'Other' (class 0).

-Problem:
+Problem description:

 Given the dataset described above, train a MLP for a binary-class classification probelm.
-The MLP has to classify if a minute belongs to the class 'Meal' (1) or to the class 'Other' (0).
+The MLP has to classify if a minute belongs to the class 'Cooking' (1) or to the class 'Other' (0).

 Instructions for run main files correctily: